FoxyBuddy/LuaSTG-Nex/README.md

 Other branches are listed on the homepage of the [Legacy LuaSTG Engine organization](https://github.com/Legacy-LuaSTG-Engine).

-⚠️ **Warning: Highly experimental & undergoing rapid iteration & AIGC + Vibe programming in progress** ⚠️
+⚠️ **Warning: Highly experimental & undergoing rapid iteration** ⚠️

-LuaSTG Nexus will utilize Vibe Coding (aka AI Programming) to increase productivity, to prevent unforseen bugs from AI generating codes, the team will reserve some mamual productivity for verification and debugging in traditional programming methods.
-We are currently waiting experienced developers excel in graphic programming and having plenty of time.

 ## Download